GabrielRebel/vibe-coding-model-spec/Vibe_Coding_Model_System_Spec_v2.1.md

 > *"A spec isn't paperwork—it's bulletproofing.
 It turns 'vibes' into version-controlled intent."*
 > — Adapted from Sean Grove, OpenAI

-> **Senior Developer's Reflection**: After 50 years of building systems, I've learned that the difference between successful and failed projects isn't just about code quality—it's about the precision of our intent and the discipline of our execution.
+> **Reflection**: After decades of building systems, the difference between successful and failed projects isn't just about code quality—it's about the precision of our intent and the discipline of our execution.
 This enhanced spec framework transforms vague requirements into executable, measurable, and maintainable solutions.

 ## 🚀 **QUICK REFERENCE - Your Daily Workflow**